 Planets exert gravitational forces, which can affect debris.
 Likewise, gravitational forces from debris can affect planets.
 This interaction produces warps, clumps, spirals and other features in debris discs, transports material between different regions of systems, and causes planet orbits to change.
 Interesting debris features are observed in many systems, but in most cases the planets responsible are too small to be detected.

-One aspect of my work involves constraining the properties of these unseen planets, by examining features observed in asteroid belts.
+One aspect of my work involves constraining the properties of these unseen planets, by examining features observed in debris.
 This allows us to probe planet parameters in the outer regions of planetary systems, where most planet detection techniques are ineffective.
 The above image shows a simulation of a planet interacting with debris, where the white ellipse is the planet's orbit and the white point is the star.
 The planet has induced a spiral in the debris disc, which could potentially be observed.

 We can now image large planets far from their host stars, in the outer regions of planetary systems.
 However, constraining the orbits of these planets is difficult; the planets may take thousands of years to complete a single orbit, so even if we take multiple images over several decades, we would see the planet move a relatively small distance over that time.
 The above image shows the tentative planet Fomalhaut b, which moves over a very small fraction of its orbit during 8 years of observations.